hookdeck/xata-per-user-db/tutorial/README.md

 }
 ```

+This adds the Clerk provided sign in and sign out functionality.

-Add the following to `global.css`:
+Add the following to `global.css` to improve the button styling a little:

 ```sh
 header {